microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0-beta/New-MgDeviceAppMgtManagedEBook.md

 ### -UserStateSummary
 The list of installation states for this eBook.
-To construct, see NOTES section for USERSTATESUMMARY properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for USERSTATESUMMARY properties and create a hash table.

 ```yaml
 Type: Microsoft.Graph.PowerShell.Models.IMicrosoftGraphUserInstallStateSummary[]